 Hello there everyone,

 This is a blog-only post.
-There isn’t any new audio, or official A.T.TIPSCAST episode, associated with this post but don’t click away yet!
-This post outlines my nominations for the 2010 Edublog Awards.
+There isn’t any new audio, or official A.T.TIPSCAST episode, associated with this post.
+This post outlines my nominations for the 2011 Edublog Awards.
 In my experience most educational bloggers, podcasters, and Tweeters do so on their own time, after work hours because it is their passion.
 They aren’t asked to do it.
 They aren’t paid to do it.
 Yet, we all benefit from the many hours they put into their craft.

-Teaching All Students by Patrick Black – (www.teachingall.blogspot.com) – Fresh ideas, multiple resources, and practical solutions for differentiating instruction for EVERY student.
+Teaching All Students by Patrick Black – (www.teachingall.blogspot.com) – Yeah, I nominate this blog every year and will continue to until 1.
+A better blog of its type surfaces or 2.
+It wins (and even then I might re-nominate it).
+Fresh ideas, multiple resources, and practical solutions for making instruction accessible to EVERY student.
 When it comes to implementing technology for every student, this blog is a MUST read.

 The UDLTechToolKit by Karen Janowski & Joyce Kazman Valenza (http://udltechtoolkit.wikispaces.com/) – Simply the best collection of tools on the web for differentiating instruction.
 A teacher could get lost for hours in the possibilities for students.
 Any visitor instantly begins to see solutions for students they work with on a daily basis.